Buying a vehicle

 It is likely that your vehicle was originally registered in the name of the company which offered you financing.
 In these circumstances, you are required to get your vehicle weighed and registered again, since it constitutes a change of ownership now that the company has relinquished its lien over your vehicle.

 You will need to visit the Barbados Licensing Authority's weighing bridge at The Pine, St. Michael.
 Your vehicle's tank must be full, and proof of sale and insurance must be furnished.
-It costs BBD $25 to get a vehicle weighed.
+It costs $25 to get a vehicle weighed.

 After your vehicle is weighed, you will be given a weight certificate and can proceed to vehicle registration with the Barbados Revenue Authority.
-It costs BBD $400 to get a vehicle registered.
+It costs $400 to get a vehicle registered.

 Note: You must visit the Barbados Revenue Authority (also located on the same compound at The Pine) to pay the weighing fee before you can get your vehicle weighed on the bridge.